Infineon/Firmware-loader/README.md

 **--mode <mode> [device-name]** – Switches KitProg3 mode of the specific device.
 Supported modes are: 'kp3-hid', 'kp3-bulk', 'kp3-bootloader', 'kp3-daplink'.
 On Windows hosts ‘kp3-bulk’ mode cannot support simultaneous I2C/SPI bridging (e.g. for CapSense tuning) - switch to ‘kp3-hid’ instead.

+**--info [device-name]** – Displays the device information.
+Device information is displayed only for KitProg3 devices which support KitProg3 Unique ID Record.

 If you have only one device attached, the [device-name] is optional.
 Where a device name is required, use the device name from the "--device-list" command.
 To update firmware of all the connected KitProg3 devices use 'all' specifier.